ondini/lgcreportgenerator/README.md

 - ~~!! reorder~~
 - !! maybe lets add styling for the next user testing
+- !!
+ASK users if they want translated names of columns or the ids from input file (TCSE vs target centering sigma)

 3D part

-- make sure X and Y are linked on 3d Plot, not Z
+- ! make sure X and Y are linked on 3d Plot, not Z

 - !
 2D plot (views per axis)
 - ! tooltip: they don't care about xyz, they care about name
 - ! highlight all the point lines measuring the point on hover